-Fetch
+Read

+Reads from locat on.

+Write

+Writes to location l.

+Fetch Accesses at exect tion address

-Any accesses of the specified type will activate the trace data collection.
+Any accesses of the spect fied type will activate the trace data collection.

+Match data

 Enables matching of the accessed data.
 Choose between:

+Value Specify a data value.

+Mask Specify which part of the value to match (word, halfword, or byte).

-Use the Match data options in combination with the Read/Write, Read, or Write access types for data.
-This option can be useful when you want a trigger when a variable has a certain value.
+ons in combination with the Read/Write, Read, or Write access in can be useful when you want a trigger when a variable has a

 Note: The Match data options are only available when using a Cortex-M device.
 For Cortex-M devices, only one breakpoint with Match data can be set.
 Such a breakpoint uses two breakpoint resources.

+Size

-Controls the size of the address range, that when reached, will trigger the start of the trace data collection.
-Choose between:
+Controls the size of the autorace data collection.
+Cho ddress range, that when reached, will trigger the start of the ose between:

+Auto

-Sets the size automatically.
+Sets the size auto matically.
 This can be useful if Trigger at contains a variable.

+Manual

+Specify the size of f the breakpoint range manually.

-Shows the requested range and the effective range to be covered by the trace data collection.
+Trigger range Shows the requested range and the effective range to be covered by the trace data collection.
 The range suggested is either within or exactly the area specified by the Trigger at and the Size options.